 - A dynamic collaboration with the Louisville Metro Department of Public Health and Wellness provides first-hand opportunities to address public health challenges in a top-20 U.S. city

 - Classes are offered Monday - Thursday beginning at 4 p.m. at SPHIS located at the University of Louisville Health Sciences Center

 MPH students are required to complete a practicum experience which consists of 336 hours.
 Students have the ability to seek out a practicum site or select from a list of sites.
 It is a goal of the MPH program to assure that the practicum experience combines didactic learning with practical experience to enable the student to achieve the public health competencies that are necessary to carry out the core functions of public health.
 If your agency or organization is interested in becoming a practicum site, please complete the practicum opportunity form at: https://sharepoint.louisville.edu/sites/sphis/do/aa/oass/Shared%20Documents/Forms/AllItems.aspx

 Non-resident MPH Students Pay Resident Tuition

 Tuition scholarships are available to students who enroll in the MPH program and are from one of the seven border states of Kentucky: Illinois, Indiana, Missouri, Ohio, Tennessee, Virginia, and West Virginia.
-Through this program, which began this program in fall 2011, students receive a scholarship that pays the difference between resident and non-resident tuition rates.
+Through this program, students receive a scholarship that pays the difference between resident and non-resident tuition rates.
 Click here to download a flyer about this program.